pratik-careerleaf/api/js/jobroll.md

 In the additional inline `<script></script>` or another js file in onload callback create `JobRoll` js object with proper search parameters.

-Do not forget to include custom css rules.
+Do not forget to include custom css rules from https://dj6uj9i1z079.cloudfront.net/jobroll_widget.css.
 Job roll content is added dynamically to DOM and you have full control over styles.
 You can start with [basic jobroll css styling][jobroll-css].

 ### Basic usage